By Dr. Robert Curtis

 The D3 form is also found non-animal sources mentioned, like mushrooms, but typically in lesser amounts , though higher in lichens and chlorella.

 Both forms, D2 and D3, are activated along the same pathway: first to 25(OH)D in the liver and then to 1.25(OH)D, primarily in the kidneys.

 Also, both forms can help rickets, but overall, D3 may be more beneficial to health.

-As noted before, vitamin D is induced or provided by three sources; its activation occurs by sun exposure of our skin, and otherwise can come in food and fortified foods or be provided by supplements.
+As noted before, vitamin D is induced or provided by three sources; its activation by sun exposure of our skin, and otherwise can primarily come in fortified foods or be provided by supplements.

 The sun's UV rays (particularly the UVB rays) interact with "previtamin D" in our skin inducing its conversion to its next stage, just short of full activation, vitamin D (calciferol), that will go on to a full activation process later via the liver and then the kidneys.

 Vitamin D levels have been shown to decline in people throughout the winter, though.